 The Department will then consider the Development Proposal.
-If the Department approves the Development Proposal, the effective date of Transformation will be the start of a given academic year (normally 1 September).
+If the Minister for Education approves the Development Proposal, the effective date of Transformation will be the start of a given academic year (normally 1 September).

 There is no set time frame for the process.
 However, before the effective date of Transformation, it is very important that a school has sufficient time to: